sveltevietnam/sveltevietnam.dev/docs/DEV_BLOG_POST.md

 4. Open a PR when you have finished development.

+Visit the [Design | Blog](https://www.sveltevietnam.dev/design/blog) page for more information about the design, conventions, and common components.

 ## How and where do I make components?

+General guidelines

-For components that are only used within your blog post, declare in `(posts)/[slug]/_page/components/*.svelte`.
+- For components that are only used within your blog post, declare in `(posts)/[slug]/_page/components/*.svelte`.

-If you find a piece of code elsewhere in the codebase that you want to enhance or reuse, declare in `lib/client/components/`.
+- If you find a piece of code elsewhere in the codebase that you want to enhance or reuse, declare in `lib/client/components/`.
+- Prefer CSS component (init with cd `sites/www` & `hygen css create`) over JS component when possible.
+A good indicator is that if your component does not contain complex markup or runtime logics, CSS component is a perfect fit.

 ## Blog Post Publication Check List